No matter your member type, here are a few tips for improving your Profile.

-- Be sure your Categories & Reading Habits are updated in your Profile and that you’re opted into our newsletters.
+- Be sure your Categories & Reading Habits are updated in your Profile and that you’ve opted in to our newsletters.
 NetGalley can then send email promotions (on behalf of publishers) for books and audiobooks that may interest you. *If you identify personally as an OwnVoices reviewer, we suggest including that in the Bio section of your Profile.
 Read more about OwnVoices.

 Note: NetGalley will NEVER reveal your address, phone, or email without your permission.